twilkinson3421/next-loc/README.md

 const { dictionary } = useDictionaryContext();
 ```

 For small sites, or sites where performance is not a concern, you may opt to include the entire dictionary in the app root, meaning that all localisations will be available to all components.
+For larger sites, you may consider creating additional dictionary contexts, for example, a global dictionary context, which might contain some commonly used translations.
+You will need to pass any non-default dictionaries to the override parameter of the `useAutoGenT` hook when using it.

 ```tsx
 export default function RootLayout({